The Top Home Models For Real Estate Investors

 Front Attached Homes

-For those who are really thinking about getting started with investing in income property, duplex homes could be the perfect choice.
-They tend to be more affordable than detached homes, so you can hit the ground running.
+Duplex Homes are a perfect choice for people who prefer a more separate living space, and they tend to be more affordable than detached homes, so you can hit the ground running.
 It’s possible to purchase only one side of a duplex home, but many investors choose to purchase both sides.
-By turning the basements into income suites, you end up with four rental units.
+By turning the basements into income suites, you can end up with four rental units.
 Best of all, many years down the road when it’s time to do something like replacing the roof, you don’t have to worry about coordinating with another homeowner.

-Our Milan and McLellan models both have well-planned designs.
+Our Deville and Davinci models both have well-planned designs.
 There are three bedrooms on the second floor and an open floor plan on the main floor.
-You’ll love that both of these homes come with a patio and balcony for hanging out.
-And when you choose to build in a popular community like Langdale, you’ll have no trouble renting these homes out.
+They’re also very affordable, with both models starting in the low $300’s.
+And with walk-in closets, quartz countertops and 9’ ceilings on the main floors, and availability in up-and-coming neighbourhoods like Manning Village and Sienna, you’ll have no trouble attracting high-quality tenants.